brunokoga/pathfinder-markdown/prd_markdown/advanced/advancedFeats.md

 **Prerequisite:** Halfling.

-**Benefit:** Once per day, when confronted with a situation that calls for a particular mundane item of equipment, you may make a [Sleight of Hand](../skills/sleightOfHand.html#_sleight-of-hand) check with a DC of 10 plus the item's cost in gold pieces to âhappenâ to have such an item on your person.
+**Benefit:** Once per day, when confronted with a situation that calls for a particular mundane item of equipment, you may make a [Sleight of Hand](../skills/sleightOfHand.md#_sleight-of-hand) check with a DC of 10 plus the item's cost in gold pieces to “happen” to have such an item on your person.
 For example, having a crowbar would be DC 12, whereas a flask of acid would be DC 20.
 The item must be something you can easily carry—if you are on foot and have only a backpack, for example, you could not have a large iron cauldron.
 You cannot have magical items using this feat, nor can you have specific items, such as the key to a particular door.
-If you are stripped of your equipment or possessions, you lose the benefits of this feat until you have at least a day to resupply and âacquireâ new items.
+If you are stripped of your equipment or possessions, you lose the benefits of this feat until you have at least a day to resupply and “acquire” new items.
 You must pay for these items normally.

-**Special:** At the GM's option, a character can substitute the [Survival](../skills/survival.html#_survival) skill for [Sleight of Hand](../skills/sleightOfHand.html#_sleight-of-hand) with this feat.
+**Special:** At the GM's option, a character can substitute the [Survival](../skills/survival.md#_survival) skill for [Sleight of Hand](../skills/sleightOfHand.md#_sleight-of-hand) with this feat.
 Such a choice is permanent.